Lane 1: mouse colon tissue lysate

 Recombinant villin1 Monoclonal Antibody (ET7106-62)

-Mouse colon tissue lysate, human small intestine tissue lysate, human colon tissue lysate, rat kidney tissue lysate, Hela, HepG2, LOVO, human colon cancer tissue, human kidney, mouse colon tissue.
+Mouse colon tissue lysate, human small intestine tissue lysate, human colon tissue lysate, rat kidney tissue lysate, Hela, HepG2, LOVO, human colon carcinoma tissue, human kidney tissue, mouse colon tissue.

 Store at +4C after thawing.
 Aliquot store at -20C or -80C.
 Avoid repeated freeze / thaw cycles.